 (of course, that’s not the real case, but just go with it, because this kind of thinking will give you a clearer perspective on the work in front of you)

-With such a mindset in place, ask yourself: “What is the ONE thing I should do right now which would make the biggest impact?”.
+With such a mindset in place, ask yourself: “What is the ONE thing I should do right now that would make the biggest impact?”.

 The answer to this question is the thing you should be working on for that day.

-(don’t forget to focus only on that task until it’s completed!)
+And don’t forget to focus only on that task until it’s completed!

 This approach goes for anything you do.